freyam/state-library/README.md

 # State Library
-A C++ Project implementing basic functions (add, search, modify, display, delete, payment, issue & return) that are required in a library by using an optimised database of books and customers.
+A C++ Project implementing critical functions (add, search, modify, display, delete, payment, issue & return) that are required in a library by using an optimised database of books and customers.